Rider's Guide Text Page - Access Services : ASI

 Access Customer Service: Access operates a customer service call center that has two primary functions:

-> Access Customer Service can assist you in answering questions about the service, replacing Access Rider ID Cards, filing complaints, and providing information about other transit options and other customer service needs.
+Access Customer Service can assist you in answering questions about the service.
+It can provide updates on your eligibility, instructions on replacing your Access Rider ID Cards, assistance with submitting concerns and reasonable modification requests, and provide information about other transit options.
 Access Customer Service is available Monday through Friday from 8am–5pm.
-See page 82 for more information.
+See page 86 for more information.

-> Access Operations Monitoring Center (OMC) can assist you with immediate, urgent service problems.
-It can be reached at the same toll free number and then pressing 2.
-The OMC is available 24 hours a day, seven days a week.
-See page 71 for more information.
+Access Operations Monitoring Center (OMC) can assist you with immediate, urgent service problems.
+OMC can be reached at the same toll-free number and then pressing 2.
+They are available 24 hours a day, seven days a week.
+See page 73 for more information.

 Call 1.800.827.0829